 Officially recognise Indian Sign Language #HumanRights

 0 have signed.
-Let’s get to 5,000!
+Let’s get to 75,000!

 India is home to the largest deaf population in the world, approximately 18 million people. [i] Communication is a basic human right; however, it is one of the biggest challenges for the deaf community in India.

 99% of people with hearing impairment in India do not even pass class 10. [ii] They lack information resources of all kind.
-As a result of this, deaf people face multiple problems when it comes to social interaction, language and daily communication, education, mental health, access to financial, legal & medical services, safety measures, entertainment and information & technology.
+As a result, deaf people face multiple problems when it comes to social interaction, language and daily communication, education, mental health, access to financial, legal & medical services, safety measures, entertainment and information & technology, etc.

 There are only 250 interpreters for a population of 18 million deaf people in India.
 This means that there is only 1 interpreter for 72,000 people. [iii]

 Once Indian Sign Language gains official recognition, there will be enhanced efforts to propagate and develop it.
 This can also result in the society having a choice to learn the language, even as a separate language as a part of one’s educational curriculum.
 I think sign language should rather be taught to all children in every school to bridge this huge gap of communication between people with and without hearing impairment.
 There are many other amazing benefits too of learning sign language for hearing people.

 The recognition of ISL as a language is paramount to enable equal opportunities and a life of dignity to people with hearing impairment in our country.
 Several countries such as Austria, Brazil, Czech Republic, Denmark, Finland, Sri Lanka, Thailand, UK, USA, etc. have officially recognised the respective sign languages of their country.